-New Zealand is home to some pretty spectacular views, seen across the world in the spectacular Lord of the Rings film (which all kiwis are probably sick of hearing about), and available for you to look at out a cosy, warm restaurant window.
+New Zealand is home to some pretty spectacular views, seen across the world in those infamous hobbit films (which all kiwis are probably sick of hearing about), and available for you to look at from inside a restaurant.
 We’ve put together a list of the best Auckland restaurants with a view that we could find.
 Read on.

 Harbourside Ocean Bar & Grill